jimbaker/js-on-js/talk.md

 # Overview

 * Exploration in the console, using Node 5

-* Prereqs: install with `npm install esprima`
+# About me

+* Architect at Rackspace
+* Lecturer in CS, CU Boulder
+* Languages I tend to use: Python, Java, Scala, JavaScript
+* Core developer of Jython
+* Co-author of *Definitive Guide to Jython* from Apress
+* Previous jobs include Canonical (worked on Ubuntu Server), Sauce Labs

+# JavaScript on JavaScript

+* How to parse JavaScript into...
+* ...
+JSON! (but of course)

-# Credits!
+# Credits

+* Some aspects based on Principles of Programming Languages (CSCI 3155) at CU Boulder
 * JavaScript interpreter, written for labs developed by Evan Chang at Univ of Colorado, Boulder
   - Judgment forms to define operational semantics
   - Expressed on Scala
 * Modified for this talk to be in terms of unit tests and JavaScript

-# EcmaScript 6
+# ECMAScript 6

+Will show ECMAScript 6 (aka ECMAScript 2015, JavaScript 6, ...)

-* Supported by Chrome 46, Firefox FIXME, Edge FIXME, Node 5
+* (Mostly) supported by Chrome 46, Firefox , MS Edge, Node 5
-* Get to use `let`, `const`, other fun functionality
+* Get to use `let`, `const`, along with other great functionality
+* Today's example code may require transpilation, polyfill, or manual changes to use with your needs

 # Related projects